Los Angeles Public Relations Programs

 - Located about 30 miles from central L.A., Pepperdine University was founded in 1937 and opened its Malibu campus in 1972.
 It offers a bachelor's degree program in PR.

-- Chapman University, one of the oldest private universities in the region, offers a public relations and advertising bachelor's degree as well as a minor in PR.
+- Chapman University, one of the oldest private universities in the region, offers a public relations and advertising bachelor's degree program as well as a minor in PR.
 The campus is around 33 miles from L.A.'s downtown area.

 Comparison of Schools